wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/241-speech-by-downer-at-royal-commonwealth-society-luncheon.md

 ---
+doc_date: '1967-10-11'
+doc_num: 241
+doc_order: 241
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 20/50]'
-title: "241 SPEECH BY DOWNER AT ROYAL COMMONWEALTH SOCIETY LUNCHEON"
+title: SPEECH BY DOWNER AT ROYAL COMMONWEALTH SOCIETY LUNCHEON
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10106
 vol_id: 27
-doc_date: 1967-10-11
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 241 SPEECH BY DOWNER AT ROYAL COMMONWEALTH SOCIETY LUNCHEON

-UKNA: FCO 20/50

 Bath, 11 October 1967

 It is my lot to take the Chair on this 229th birthday of Admiral Phillip, and I do so with a mixture of pleasure and trepidation in this illustrious city of Bath.

-[_matter omitted_]
+[ _matter omitted_ ]

 Hitherto, Britain and Australia have trod much the same paths.
 We are, after all, substantially a British country.